by Mark Hodder

 3. Self Accused (UNION JACK issue 629, 1915)

 A doctor named Cryps hypnotises Sir Richard Carrisbrooke and fools him into thinking he has killed his own uncle.
 The young baron tries to fake his own death to escape the authorities (and Cryps's subsequent blackmail) but he fails and becomes the doctor's prisoner.
-Cryps turns his attention to Carrisbrooke's fiance, who responds by consulting Sexton Blake.
+Cryps turns his attention to Carrisbrooke's wife-to-be, who responds by consulting Sexton Blake.
 With the help of Humble Begge, the detective exposes the plot and proves Carrisbrooke innocent.
-Cryps tries to escape but when he tries to shoot Pedro he is killed by an insane inmate at his nursing home.
+Cryps attempts an escape but when he tries to shoot Pedro he is killed by an insane inmate at his nursing home.

 4. The Case of the African Missionary (UNION JACK issue 636, 1915)